IntelOpenDesign/ConnectAnyThing/README.md

 Gowri Chitloor Parthasarathy <gowri.chitloor.parthasarathy@intel.com>
 Sorin Blebea <sorin.blebea@intel.com>
 Sweta Patel <sweta.patel@intel.com>

-This documents describes the system's hardware and software architecture, which was based on the [LYT project]( https://github.com/secondstory/LYT ).
-You can see a video of a practical application of this platform in [the creators project website](http://thecreatorsproject.vice.com/the-makers-series/the-makers-lit-by-second-story).
+Seth Hunter <seth.e.hunter@intel.com>

+### Credits

+Our platform is a simplified version of the [LYT project]( https://github.com/secondstory/LYT ) developed by [Second Story] ( http://www.secondstory.com/ ).

 ## How To Run ConnectAnyThing

-1) Clone or download the project's zip file.
+1) Download the project's zip file or clone the repository.

-2) In the SD_Card directory, unzip the image-full-clanton.zip file (it should contain the image-full-clanton.ext3 file).
+2) Unpack the content and locate the SD_Card directory.

+3) Make sure the [Micro SD card is FAT32 formatted.] ( http://www.wikihow.com/Format-an-SD-Card )

-3) Copy the entire content of this directory to the root directory of the Galileo Micro SD card, keeping its structure intact ( remove the image-full-clanton.zip if needed ).
+4) Copy the entire content of the SD_Card directory into the root directory of the Micro SD card. **NOTE:** Keep the file structure intact.

+5) In the SD_Card directory, unzip the image-full-clanton.zip file. **NOTE:** it should contain the image-full-clanton.ext3 file.

+6) If successful, the Micro SD card's directory tree should look as follows:
+* boot (directory)
+* srv_card (directory)
+* bzImage (file)
+* core-image-minimal-initramfs-claton.cpio.gz (file)
+* image-full-clatong.ext3 (file)
+* image-full-clatong.zip (file) <- This can be removed

-4) Put the Micro SD card back in the Galileo board and power up.
+7) Put the Micro SD card in the Galileo board and power it up. **NOTE:** It could take up to 3 minutes for the board to boot-up.

-5) On your mobile device or computer, connect to the "ConnectAnyThing" network.
+8) On your mobile device or computer, connect to the "ConnectAnyThing" network. **NOTE:** If you don't see the network on your device, make sure your Galileo board has [firmware version 782 or above.] ( https://communities.intel.com/docs/DOC-21838 )

-6) Start a browser and go to "cat.com" or "192.168.0.10".
+9) Start a web browser on your device and in the address bar type either: "cat", "cat.com", or "192.168.0.10".

-7) Control the output pin D13 and read data in from pin A0.
+10) If successful, you should see a Galileo board image and it's pin controls.

+ENJOY...!!!

 ## ConnectAnyThing Architecture